 Public Engagement & Foresight

-We organise and facilitate dialogues with the public on potentially controversial issues and those of immediate relevance to the Human Brain Project.
-Our vision is to engage the European society in setting the direction for Human Brain Project research and innovation and broaden the debate on the ethical, legal and societal issues arising from the Project.
-By taking forward looks, and undertaking so called 'Foresight' activities, we are anticipating change and studying future possibilities.
+We organised and facilitated dialogues with the public on potentially controversial issues and those of immediate relevance to the Human Brain Project.
+Our vision was to engage the European society in setting the direction for Human Brain Project research and innovation and broaden the debate on the ethical, legal and societal issues arising from the Project.
+By taking forward looks, and undertaking so called 'Foresight' activities, we were able to anticipate change and study future possibilities.
 The scenarios we have developed serve as frameworks and stimuli for evaluating possible consequences of the Human Brain Project on society.
 By engaging stakeholders, we have developed a series of best practice recommendations for researchers and Human Brain Project managers.

 Public Engagement & Foresight